Go to the Students section

 Go to the Business and Employers section

-Staff in Wellbeing are committed to ensuring that your confidentiality is protected in line with this policy and have undergone training on the requirements of Data Protection and Confidentiality and are subject to sanction for any breaches of confidentiality.
+Staff in Student Services are committed to ensuring that your confidentiality is protected in line with this policy and have undergone training on the requirements of Data Protection and Confidentiality and are subject to sanction for any breaches of confidentiality.

-The Wellbeing Confidentiality Agreement covers all of Wellbeing.
+This agreement covers Inclusive Support and Student Mental Health and Wellbeing Support.
+This includes Counselling, Mental Health Advice, Inclusive Support Advice, Tutoring, Mentoring, Student Welfare and Multifaith Chaplaincy.
 Different services may have an adapted version of this agreement.
-When you first speak/meet with a member of Wellbeing staff, you will be given an opportunity to talk through the confidentiality policy.
-If disclosure of information outside Wellbeing is needed, in order to provide you with the service you require, we will normally ask you for written consent.1
+When you first speak/meet with a member of our staff, you will be given an opportunity to talk through this policy.
+If disclosure of information outside Inclusive Support and Student Mental Health and Wellbeing Support is needed, in order to provide you with the service you require, we will normally ask you for written consent.1

-Staff within Wellbeing work as a multi-disciplinary team to ensure that you receive a comprehensive, integrated and professional response to enable you to achieve successful completion of your course.
-Where we feel it would be useful, and/or of benefit to your wellbeing, we will share relevant information about your contact with different areas of Wellbeing: this helps us provide you with a joined-up service and avoids duplication.
+Our staff work as a multi-disciplinary team to ensure that you receive a comprehensive, integrated and professional response to enable you to achieve successful completion of your course.
+Where we feel it would be useful, and/or of benefit to your wellbeing, we will share relevant information about your contact with different areas of Inclusive Support and Student Mental Health and Wellbeing Support: this helps us provide you with a joined-up service and avoids duplication.
 Information is only shared on a strictly need-to-know basis.
 You may withhold permission for us to share information in this way, or withdraw at a later date, but this might affect the level of support we are then able to offer you.

-The information you share with us is held confidentially within Wellbeing.
-We will not reveal anything about you, your attendance, or discussions in appointments, to anyone outside of Wellbeing unless you give your consent in writing.
+The information you share with us is held confidentially.
+We will not reveal anything about you, your attendance, or discussions in appointments, to anyone outside of Inclusive Support and Student Mental Health and Wellbeing Support without your consent.
 In very exceptional circumstances, we may take a decision to disclose information without your consent.
 These circumstances are: